-Having teenagers can be both pretty amazing and fairly stressful, and every moment with them is almost always unpredictable.
+Having teenagers can be pretty amazing and relatively stressful, and every moment with them is almost always unpredictable.
 However, raising a well-adjusted and healthy kid has never been an easy task, and moms have to constantly multitask to make sure everything and everyone turns out great.

 From keeping your kids well fed and nourished, to keeping them out of trouble with school and in their personal life, and helping them understand their changing bodies and unsorted hormones — while still ensuring a healthy flow of communication between you and your child — it is just about enough for you to make it through each day.